Platform McKinsey

 Jul 2023 - Sep 2023, Reimagining Platform McKinsey Future User journey, deliverable fro the workshop

-During the 2023 workshop for 2024 roadmap planning, I facilitated a design session to help leadership understand core user pain points around pricing—where confusion came from, what users were struggling with, and what needed to change.
+This work had been in motion for some time.
+Reworking the pricing structure to balance vendor costs with transparency required deep leadership alignment.
+During the 2023 workshop for 2024 roadmap planning, I facilitated a design workshop session to walk leadership through the user journey, surfacing key pain points around pricing—where confusion arose, what users were struggling with, and what needed to change.
+This session helped put leadership in the users’ shoes and laid the groundwork for a more user-centered pricing model, ensuring focus on what truly matters.

-The team was working in an agile environment, and leadership expected an MVP launch within just 6 weeks—including the holiday season.
+The team was working in an agile environment, and leadership expected an MVP launch within just six weeks—right through the holiday season.
+This was a significant challenge given the complexity and breadth of the project, which spanned multiple product surfaces and user journeys, all while ensuring we didn’t compromise on user value.

 To deliver on time, I took a focused and pragmatic approach: